Psychology N19

 Prerequisite: A high school or college GPA of 3.0 or above

 An enriched approach for honors students that addresses principles of research, perception, development, learning, motivation, emotion, and abnormal behavior.
 Emphasizes application of psychological principles to personal adjustment.
-Automatic concurrent enrollment in Psychology N19.
 Prerequisite for some psychology classes.

 Psychology 140